← Back to Stories

 Key details reported by multiple sources:

-• The lawsuit alleges 3M withheld laboratory testing showing adverse environmental effects of its aqueous film-forming foam (AFFF) and misrepresented its safety.
+• The lawsuit alleges 3M withheld environmental laboratory testing showing adverse effects of its firefighting foam, misrepresented its safety, and failed to disclose risks.

-• 3M Australia claims it never manufactured PFAS in Australia and ceased sales of the products around two decades ago, though Defence continued using them for nearly two decades longer.
+• 3M has never manufactured PFAS in Australia and ceased sales of the products in question around two decades ago, but the Department of Defence continued using them for nearly two decades longer.

-• 3M agreed to a $10.3 billion settlement in the US in 2023 to clean up PFAS contamination in public water systems.
+• 3M agreed to a $12.5 billion settlement in the US in 2024 to clean up PFAS contamination in thousands of water supplies.

 Points of Difference